 In the full print edition he lists out a set of nutritional supplements that go way beyond the commonly known Glucosamine, which is good but not sufficient.
-After reading that article I found a natural supplement called Healthy Motion by GreenDog Naturals (the pet division of Rainbow Light) that contains 90% of those recommended ingredients—the most important one being green-lipped mussel.
+After reading that article I found a natural supplement called Run Free with GLM by Wholistic Pet Organics that contains most of those recommended ingredients—the most important one being green-lipped mussel.
 I tested it on my—at that time—15 year old Australian Cattledog who had a hard time getting around and he regained mobility like I hadn't seen in over a year.
 It is one the best supplements I have tried to date.
-Another one—equally good— is Run Free with GLM by Wholistic Pet Organics which all of my dogs are on today preventively.

 Another risk factor is unneccessary OVER-vaccinations—more on that in the Vaccination section.

 Lastly, be ready.
 I have German Shepherd Dog and they are known to develop joint issues due to poor breeding—especially American breed German Shepherds.
 For that reason I purchased health insurance for my dog to cover hereditary diseases.
 So should he ever need the $10,000+ hip dysplasia surgery, I know I am ready.